Fork-It-Community/forkit.community/README.md

 pnpm dev
 ```

-To test directly on your phone you can run the following command and scan the qrcode:
+To test directly on your phone, you can run the following command and scan the QR code:

 ```bash
 pnpm dev --host